bdurand/super_settings/README.md

 Encryption only changes how values are stored in the database.
 Encrypted secrets are protected from someone gaining direct access to your database or a database backup and should be used if you are storing sensitive values.
 However, the values are not encrypted in the REST API or web UI.
 You must take appropriate measures to secure these if you choose to use them.

+#### Storage Engines

+This gem has built in support for persisting data either in a relational database via ActiveRecord, or in a Redis database using the [redis](https://github.com/redis/redis-rb) gem.
+Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implements the unimplemented methods in that module.

+The storage engine can be defined by setting `SuperSettings::Setting.storage` with a Class.
+The default storage engine uses ActiveRecord to store data in the application database.
+Note that each storage class may also require additional configuration.
+For instance the Redis storage class requires you to provide a connection to a Redis database.

 ### Rails Engine

 The gem ships with a Rails engine that provides a web UI and a REST API for creating and maintaining the settings.
 To use these, you need to mount the engine routes in your application's `config/routes.rb` file.
 The routes can be mounted under any prefix you'd like.